This post covers the top things to do in Boston in March, updated for 2024.

 With the weather warming up, March should be an excellent time to come and see these cute animals as they go about their business.

 Attend St. Patrick's Day Activities at the Irish Cultural Center

 Take your family to the Irish Cultural Center of New England.
-Plenty of Irish dance, music, food and more, there is something for everyone.
+They usually have Irish dance, music, food and more.

-The Kids Arts & Crafts table will be set up from noon to 6 pm with glitter tattoos and face painting!
+They've also had a Kids Arts & Crafts table with glitter tattoos and face painting!

 Go to a Playground

 There are a lot of great playgrounds in Boston, and as the weather gets warmer in March, you may want to take your children out to play.